Hi dear reader! So happy to write and share what I’ve learned while traveling in Japan!

-As a japanese language learner, I realized while traveling in Japan how daily japanese phrases shaped relationships, interactions, and way of thinking.
+As a Japanese language learner, I realized while traveling in Japan how daily Japanese phrases shaped relationships, interactions, and ways of thinking.

 For example, if you affirm something like “I tell you that 1+2=5”, instead of saying “no, you’re wrong”, I believe Japanese people would rather answer “Chigau!” which is the same phrase we they use to mean “It’s different!” or “I think it’s not like that!”.

-With these phrases, they do not pretend that what they think is universal or superior of your thinking.
+With these phrases, they do not pretend that what they think is universal or superior to your thinking.
 They acknowledge that they are many truths for each perspective.

 Bonus: I’ve read that the Japanese architect Toshinori Esumi thinks that the kindness and hospitality of the Japanese are born of their open houses.
 They don’t have many walls inside and allow the energy flow!